How to Contract With CalPERS

 Frequently Asked Questions

 - Can I see what business contract solicitation proposals CalPERS has received?

 After a contract has been awarded, you may review proposals or request copies.
 To review proposals, call (916) 795-3020 to schedule an appointment.
 For copies:

 - Contact Contracts Management who will calculate the copy fee ($.10 per page) and provide you information for submitting a check.
 Once payment is received, it takes approximately three weeks to provide copies by regular mail.
 To rush delivery, provide your overnight mail service account number.

 - Make your own copies with your own copier and paper.
 Additional charges apply for anything CalPERS provides, such as set up, space, etc.

 - Do I have to go through the formal vendor proposal process if I already talked to someone at CalPERS who likes my idea?

 Even if someone already expressed an interest in your idea, our review team of subject matter experts must ensure it's beneficial to CalPERS and the community we serve.

-- How can I set up a meeting to discuss my proposal?
+- How can I set up a meeting to discuss my proposal for contracting with CalPERS?

 We're unable to set up a meeting until your proposal has been reviewed and accepted.
 At that time, we'll contact you to schedule a meeting.

-- If I forgot to attach some materials to my proposal, what do I do?
+- If I forgot to attach some materials to my proposal to contract with CalPERS, what do I do?

 You can email us any additional information as long as you're still within the 90-day review period.